Ukrainian Plane Crash In Iran: Here's What The Available Evidence Shows

 The U.S. has satellites that can detect the heat signatures of missile launches all over the world, according to Brian Weeden, a former Air Force officer now with the Secure World Foundation, a nonprofit that studies security issues in outer space.
 "Their primary mission was detecting signatures from large rockets, like intercontinental ballistic missiles and space launches," he says.

 "They've never really talked about the ability to detect heat from other sources, but there were always hints that they could detect things smaller than a giant space rocket," Weeden says.
-He believes it's likely that the U.S. can detect the launch of a smaller anti-aircraft missile, or the explosion from the aircraft being hit.
+He believes it's likely that the U.S. can detect the launch of a smaller anti-aircraft missile or the explosion from the aircraft being hit.
 Weeden says the U.S. also can detect radars used by anti-aircraft batteries from space.

-The U.S. military may have also intercepted communications between Iranian forces.
+The U.S. military may have also intercepted communications among Iranian forces.
 Similar communications were released by Dutch investigators after an international investigation concluded that a Russian anti-aircraft battery shot down a Malaysian airliner in 2014.